Agricultural Benefits Program

 Agricultural Benefit Scholarship Match

-Imperial County is pleased to announce the availability of Agricultural Benefit Program funding to match qualifying scholarships awarded by other organizations.
-To be a Qualifying Scholarship eligible for this match, the scholarship must go to an Imperial County student, and the organization’s scholarship criteria/requirements must show that it is degree specific for agriculture or related fields.
+Imperial County is pleased to announce the availability of Agricultural Benefit Program funding to match qualifying scholarships awarded by other organizations in a total amount not to exceed $3,000 per student per academic year.
+To be a Qualifying Scholarship eligible for this match, the scholarship must go to an Imperial County student, and the organization’s scholarship requirements must show that it is degree specific for agriculture or related fields.

 The Agricultural Benefit Program was established by the Board of Supervisors to mitigate losses to agricultural production, jobs, and our local economy resulting from renewable energy development on farmland in Imperial County.
 One of the target areas of the fund approved by the Board of Supervisors is education and scholarships for agricultural studies.